chrisbrejon/ACES-1.3-OCIO-Config/README.md

 * View Transforms are for sRGB, Rec.1886 and Display P3 displays
 * This config uses OCIO 2.3.
 This is **important**.
 Please check your software's compatibility.

 The main interest of this config is the Look Modification Transform (LMT) called "Brejon".
-I hope it will help you **crafting beautiful images**.

 # Image Examples
 Below are some examples of ACES 1.3 without and with the LMT.
 It tries to improve some of the visual artifacts present in ACES 1.3.